 In general, all local resources should be committed before requesting assistance from outside the county.
-One city may not have been impacted as severely, and may be able to provide assistance to the county or another city.
-Mutual Aid forces are not a cure-all, and are intended only to be an immediate, short-term aid to save life, reduce the risk to life, and to restore service to a minimum level necessary to conduct emergency operations.
+One city may not have been impacted as severely, and may be able to aid the county or another city.
+Mutual Aid forces are not a cure-all, and are intended only to be an immediate, shortterm aid to save lives, reduce the risk to life, and to restore services to a minimum level necessary to conduct emergency operations.
 Long-term operational assistance must come through expanding local capabilities or through contracts with private vendors.
-During recovery, mitigation opportunities should be identified by municipalities, citizens, and the county, possible projects will be reported to the LMS committee.
+During recovery, mitigation opportunities should be identified by municipalities, citizens, and the county, and possible projects will be reported to the LMS committee.